shadow-robot/sr-build-tools/docker/README.md

 * -d or --desktopicon       Generates a desktop icon to launch the hand (default: true)
 * -b or --configbranch      Specify the branch for the specific hand (Only for dexterous hand)
 * -sn or --shortcutname     Specify the name for the desktop icon (default: Shadow_Hand_Launcher)
+* -o or --optoforce           Specify if optoforce sensors are going to be used (default: false)

 To begin with, the one-liner checks the installation status of docker.
 If docker is not installed then a new clean installation is performed.
 If the required image is private, then a valid Docker Hub account with pull credentials from Shadow Robot's Docker Hub is required.
 Then, the specified docker image is pulled and a docker